Legal Online Golf Betting 2021

 Although held in the UK and called the British Open, the Open Championship is still technically a PGA tour and thus under the purview of America.
 It has been played since 1860, and it is considered one of the most difficult courses on which to play.
-An incredibly large tournament, over 150 golfers are invited to participate in the Open Championship.
+It is an incredibly large tournament with over 150 golfers invited to participate in the Open Championship.

 Taking place around Labor Day weekend, the PGA Championship is the last of the major four on tour for the golfers.
 Started in 1916, we're quickly coming up on the 100 year anniversary of this stellar tournament, and like the Open Championship, over 150 golfers are invited to participate.
 It's a typical four-round tournament like the rest, but the cuts are harsher and the field is quickly thinned.

 When betting on golf, remember to keep things smaller so that you'll remain in control.
 Try to bet on holes and with other players, rather than betting on single golfers to win an entire tournament.